Blown Away (1993 film)

 Blown Away is a 1993 erotic thriller film directed by Brenton Spencer and starring Corey Haim, Nicole Eggert, and Corey Feldman.
-The film premiered on HBO on April 1, 1993, and was released on VHS on August 14, 1993.
+The film premiered on HBO on August 14, 1993, and was released on VHS on November 23, 1993.

 Plot

-After her mother dies in a mysterious car accident, 17-year-old Megan, daughter of a wealthy businessman, lives a reckless lifestyle.
-A year later, she is almost killed by a horse who has lost control, though she is rescued by Rich, a young college dropout who works at the ski resort owned by her father Cy.
+After her mother dies in a mysterious car accident, 17-year-old Megan Bower, daughter of a wealthy businessman, lives a reckless lifestyle.
+A year later, she is almost killed by a horse who has lost control, though she is rescued by Rich Gardner, a young college dropout who works at the ski resort owned by her father Cy.
 Grateful, she invites him to her party, where she thanks him again by being intimate with him in her father's bed.
 The next morning, Cy comes home and almost catches them.
 Even though he does not, he angers Megan by forbidding her to see any guys.
 Unlike Cy, Rich's girlfriend Darla does find out about the affair, and dumps him.
 Rich wastes no time and enters into a passionate relationship with Megan.
 She soon introduces him to her father, but he disapproves of him, and Megan tells Rich that they cannot see each other any longer.

 Devastated, Rich turns to his womanizing older brother Wes for comfort, who encourages him to do everything to get Megan back.
 He follows her to a bar, where she is seen giving a large sum of money to a criminal-looking man.
 Rich catches her getting intimate with the guy, and knocks him down as a response.
 Megan then apologizes to Rich, and claims that she did not think that he really loved her and was only testing him in order to see how much he would be willing to do for her.
 He immediately takes her back, and they accompany each other to a bar, where Wes always hangs out with his friends.
 While Rich is arguing with Darla, who accuses him of going out with her only because of her money, Megan is seen talking with Wes.
 As they go to their home together, they run into Cy, who calls his daughter a slut for bringing a boy home, resulting in a huge fight between them.

 Rich decides to go home, where he finds Wes sleeping with Darla.
 Enraged, he tries to beat up Wes, but Darla stops them by informing Rich that he does not own her; later, Rich apologizes to Wes, saying that he should not have taken his feelings of anger out on him, and Wes accepts (while remarking that it had been a while since they "had a few rounds" with each other), and then apologizes for what he did.
 Rich decides to return to Megan's place, where she — fed up with fighting with her father — convinces him that her father killed her mother and that they should kill him, and run off with the money.
 However, Rich, blinded by the potently sexual relationship, is in two minds about what to do.